Are you new to investing?

-Well, we can help you get started.
+Well, we can help you get started with some investing basics.
 While investing your hard-earned money may seem daunting and complex at first, the good news is that building and managing your money has never been simpler for the DIY investor.
 Long gone are the days when you needed a broker to make trades for you.
 Today, with online trading and mobile apps, executing trades are just a seamless click or swipe away.

 And, at Firstrade, our free commissions really make it easy to trade and build your investment portfolio.

 In other words, how much money do you want to invest?
 That’s a highly subjective decision that only you can make but understand that you can always start with a relatively small amount and then increase it as you make more money and your comfort level grows.

 At the very least, take some time to learn about the fundamentals.
 What’s the difference between an individual stock and a mutual fund?
 What’s an option?
 An exchange-traded fund?
 Go to our education page on our website for all the answers (link here)

 While all investors want to make money, every investor’s personal circumstances are different.
 What your particular goals are will help you decide how you invest.
 For instance, if you’re young and want to start growing your money to save your first home, you may want to invest more aggressively.
 If you’re older and worrying about building your retirement nest egg, tax-deferred investing may be your best route.
 Your age, your income, your family situation and your personal lifestyle will all be factors in determining your strategies and investment vehicles.

 How much of a risk taker are you?
 What level of risk makes you comfortable?
 What will keep you up at night?

 Again, these are personal decisions that you must make to help you decide whether you are going to be a conservative or aggressive investor, or somewhere in between.